Allard Pierson Museum: Collection

 The museum has collections related to the ancient civilizations of Egypt, the Near East, the Greek World, Etruria, and the Roman Empire.
 The collections include art objects and utensils dating from 4000 BC to 500 AD.
 There are also scale models of ancient temples and buildings.
 In the Ancient Egypt exhibition there is a room dedicated to death, with mummies, sarcophagi, and a film showing the process of mummification.
-The plaster-cast attic, to be visited only with a guided tour, shows copies of Roman and Greek statues.
+The plaster-cast attic, the “Gipsengalerij”, to be visited only with a guided tour, shows copies of Roman and Greek statues.

 The museum's Greek pottery collection features examples of black-figure and red-figure pottery produced in the fifth and sixth centuries BC.
 A collection of Roman sarcophagi is also on display, including a rare wooden coffin from around 150 AD that is carved partly in the shape of the man within it.

+Crimea exhibit dispute

-In February 2014, it took place the international exhibit "Crimea: Gold and Secrets of the Black Sea", which included Scythian art objects from four museum located in Crimea and from an additional one that was in Ukraine.
-It was the largest crossborder exhibit of Ukrainian treasures ever organized until then.
-One months later, the Annexation of Crimea by the Russian Federation created an international dispute on the artifacts' property because the Allard Pierson Museum had signed a series of agreements both with the Ukrainian Minister of Culture and with the single five donator institutions, which meanwhile had entered within the Crimean-Russian jurisdiction.
-In the seek of a resolution, the art works remained in the Netherlands.
+In February 2014, it hosted the international exhibit "Crimea – Gold and Secrets of the Black Sea", which included Scythian art objects from four museums located in Crimea and from an additional one in mainland Ukraine.
+It was the largest international exhibit of Ukrainian treasures ever organized until then.
+One month later, the Annexation of Crimea by the Russian Federation created an international dispute on the artifacts' ownership because the Allard Pierson Museum had signed a series of agreements both with the Ukrainian Minister of Culture and with the single five donor institutions which had entered Russian jurisdiction.
+In September 2014, part of the exhibits of the exhibition that belonged to museums from mainland Ukraine were returned to Ukraine.
+Pending a resolution, the art works that belonged to museums in Crimea remained in storage in the Netherlands.
+After several rulings by Dutch courts in favor of Ukrainian claims, Ukrainian Culture Minister Rostyslav Karandieiev signed an agreement with Fred Virmen, acting director of the University Library of the University of Amsterdam to return the artifacts to Ukraine on 22 November 2023.
+The museum announced that the transfer had been completed on 27 November.
+The artifacts are currently stored at the National Museum of the History of Ukraine's branch in the Kyiv Pechersk Lavra.
+The museum stated that it would retain custody over the artifacts until the "de-occupation of Crimea".